OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     ![Screenshot of the Word application with the Show Taskpane button highlighted](../images/word-quickstart-addin-2b.png)

-3. In the task pane, choose **Insert Paragraph**.
+3. In the task pane, choose the **Insert Paragraph** button.

 4. Make a change in the paragraph.

-5. Choose **Insert Paragraph** again.
+5. Choose the **Insert Paragraph** button again.
 Note that the new paragraph appears above the previous one because the `insertParagraph` method is inserting at the start of the document's body.

     ![Word tutorial - Insert Paragraph](../images/word-tutorial-insert-paragraph-2.png)